Free Unbiased Carpet and Flooring Information

 The brochure says a Moisture-Barrier Pad will prevent spills from soaking through the pad.

-While this is true, what benefit does that provide?
+If this is true, what benefit does it provide?
 Any amount of liquid that is spilled and soaks through the carpet will quickly spread out on top of a moisture barrier pad.
-Some say that if the padding seams are sealed with duct tape, that liquids will not be able to soak through.
+Some say that if the padding seams are sealed with duct tape, that liquids will not be able to soak through to the subfloor below.

-What do you think those 16 razor sharp spears will do to that thin layer of plastic on the top of your costly Moisture Barrier Pad?
+Have you ever seen the sharp teeth on a carpet knee-kicker?
+It's the tool used to help stretch in the carpet.
+What do you think these 16 razor sharp spikes will do to that thin layer of plastic on the top of your costly Moisture Barrier Pad?

+Then there is the carpet power-stretcher, this is a tool required to properly install every stretch-in carpet over pad.
 Take a look at these teeth.
-There's over 50 long sharp teeth that can easily go through the carpet backing and puncture plenty of holes in any moisture barrier pad.
+There's over 50 long sharp teeth that can easily go right through the carpet backing and put plenty of holes in your moisture barrier pad.

-When you have your carpets steam cleaned, their steam cleaning equipment can't reach old spills that may have soaked through the carpet backing and dried on top of the plastic Moisture Barrier.
+When you have your carpets steam cleaned, their steam cleaning equipment can't reach and clean old spills that may have soaked through the carpet backing and through to the padding and flooring below.

 The job of a carpet cleaning professional is limited to cleaning the carpet surface fibers.
-They are trained to never to clean any deeper or go beyond the carpet backing.
-To make it clear, they are not supposed to clean as deep as your padding.
-It can damage your carpet.
+They are trained to never try to clean too deep or go below the carpet backing, it can damage your carpet and padding.